State Guide · Gujarat

 Jantri Rate — Gujarat's Most Important Cost Variable

-This was one of the largest single revisions in Gujarat's history - resulting in a 57% increase in stamp duty and registration fee income for the state.
-In premium areas like Thaltej (Ahmedabad), the effective stamp duty base doubled overnight.
-A new draft Jantri was issued for 2025 feedback with the April 2025 revision subsequently delayed.
-Further revision is pending.
+Jantri was doubled in April 2023 — one of the largest single revisions in Gujarat's history — resulting in a 57% increase in stamp duty and registration fee income for the state.

 How Jantri Affects You

-If you agree to buy at ₹50L but Jantri is ₹70L, stamp duty is charged on ₹70L - not ₹50L.
+If you agree to buy at ₹50L but Jantri is ₹70L, stamp duty is charged on ₹70L — not ₹50L.
 The Sub-Registrar will insist on this.
-Agreed price below Jantri = guaranteed shortfall.
+An agreed price below Jantri = a guaranteed shortfall.

 Under-Construction Properties